Nut Butter Morning Oats | Ultralight Backpacking Recipe

 WT/SERVING 5.1 oz (143 g)

-MEAL PREPCold Soak, Dehydrator Not Required
+MEAL PREPCold Soak, Cook, Dehydrator Not Required, No-Cook

 Diet TYPESBariatric, Dairy-Free, Gluten-Free, Low-Sodium, Low-Sugar, Reflux-friendly, Vegan, Vegetarian